 ELEMENTARY PILOT COURSE.

-On your first day we normally meet at Shoreham Airport at 9.30 am and after an introduction we move to the schools main paragliding site at Steyning, this takes about 10 min.
+On your first day we normally meet at Brighton City Airport (Shoreham Airport) at 9.30 am and after an introduction we move to the schools main paragliding site at Steyning, this takes about 10 min.

 Your paragliding lessons starts at about 10am with a weather check to determine which part of the site we will use.

 After a general briefing on how the day should progress we complete the paper work.
 This consists of the BHPA MEMBERSHIP which carriers a third party insurance, and the

 BHPA STUDENT TRAINING RECORD BOOK.
 Required for all paragliding training carried out in the UK and kept by schools to record completed training exercises.
 You can then follow your progress each time you come in for a lesson.

 Below is a summary of the lessons and exercises laid out in the record book.

 You will normally be flying solo on your first day